 Union students are extremely proactive about seeking volunteer opportunities as well as suggesting ideas for new programs.
 All programs have a student leader that manages the day-to-day logistics and recruits volunteers.
-In many cases, the programs are so successful there is a waiting list for community members.
+For more information on how to get involved with one of our programs, email firstname.lastname@example.org.

 This community event raises awareness and funds for local food programs.
 With the help of a ceramics professor, Union students have made hundreds of bowls, some made jointly with local Schenectady students.

 Schenectady Girls Inc. offers after school programming to local students in grades K-12.
 Student volunteers visit Girls Inc. twice weekly to serve as tutors and mentors.

 Junior Science Program

 Junior Science Program is a hands-on science and math program that introduces girls and boys and in grades 4-6 to the wonders of science and technology.
 Volunteers help participants conduct small science experiments and learn about various types of technology.